hsu-lab/ldm-pathology-ssda/README.md

 [pre-print] https://arxiv.org/abs/2601.17228

-# LDM Training
+# LDM training

 We adapted the implementation of the latent diffusion model from [PathLDM](https://github.com/cvlab-stonybrook/PathLDM).

-To Train the VAE and the LDM, create the conda environment by:
+To Train the VAE and the U-Net denoiser, create the conda environment by:
 ```
 cd 2_ldm
 conda env create -f environment_olivia.yaml